eddycolloton/INPT/README.md

 Each of these is a CLI application that is available from the package manager Homebrew.

-To install all dependencies with Homebrew run dependency_check.sh
+To install all dependencies with Homebrew run `dependency_check.sh`

 # Usage
-INPT is divided into 2 stages: INPT and OUTPUT.
+INPT is divided into 2 stages: INPUT and OUTPUT.
 The steps can be run independently or together.

-## INPT
+## INPUT
 **Collect information.**

 `start_input.sh <optional input.csv> <optional output.csv>`